On the regularity of deformed extremal horizons: Introduction

 \section{Introduction}

 Black holes represent one of the most striking predictions of general relativity.
 In recent years, extremal black holes received considerable attention as they present some qualitatively new phenomena with respect to their non-extremal counterpart~\cite{Hawking:1994ii,Kunduri:2013gce,Dafermos:2025int}.
 In particular, the stability and regularity of extremal horizons has been analyzed in several different contexts.
 To start, linear perturbations grow along an extremal horizon in stark contrast with the decay exhibited by perturbation of non-extremal spacetimes \cite{Aretakis:2011ha,Aretakis:2011gz,Aretakis:2012ei}.
-More recently, it was argued that an extremal Reissner--Nordstr\"om Anti-de Sitter (AdS) black hole has a singular behavior once perturbed with a scalar field \cite{Horowitz:2022mly}.
-Subsequently, studying how an extremal Kerr black holes responds to perturbations, it was shown that the properties of extremal horizons can be very sensitive to ultraviolet physics \cite{Horowitz:2023xyl} (see also \cite{DelPorro:2025fiu}).
+More recently, it was argued that extremal Reissner--Nordstr\"om Anti-de Sitter (AdS) black holes have a singular behavior once perturbed with a scalar field \cite{Horowitz:2022mly}.
+Similarly, studying how an extremal Kerr black holes responds to perturbations and quantum corrections of charged black holes, it was shown that the properties of extremal horizons can be very sensitive to ultraviolet physics \cite{Horowitz:2023xyl,Cano:2024bhh,Chen:2024sgx} (see also \cite{DelPorro:2025fiu}).
 This effect is even stronger for charged rotating black holes\cite{Horowitz:2024dch}.
 Finally, similar conclusions hold for extremal black holes in higher dimensions \cite{Horowitz:2024kcx}.

 These findings collectively raise a fundamental question: to what extent are extremal horizons regular under perturbations?
 Addressing this issue is crucial for understanding both the classical stability of extremal spacetimes and to investigate the possibility that extremal black holes act as a natural amplifier of quantum effects at the horizon scale.